hostingtcp/SafeguardAuth/README.md

 # Safeguardauth Basic API Wrapper

+Safeguard.py can be imported into any directory
+ && you'll have access to these safeguard functions
+_______________________________________________________
 Include `safeguard.py` in your directory, and import it
-_______________________________________________________
 ```
 import safeguard as sg
 ```